SAP/open-ux-tools/packages/logger/README.md

 The following options are not supported yet.
 There are no definite plans to add them in the future.
 They will be considered on a need-basis.

 * Child loggers
-* Custom formatters - the `VSCodeTransport` prints timestamped lines while the other transports log JSON
+* Custom formatters
+    - `VSCodeTransport` logs timestamped lines
+    -  `FileTransport` logs in JSON
+    -  `ConsoleTransport` logs colored and timestamped lines (piping will remove color encoding though)
 * File rotation - the file transport appends to an existing file or creates a new one if missing